frankligy/scTriangulate/docs/tutorial.rst

 It is normal practice to analyze and cluster each modality's data seperately, and then try to merge them together.
 However, to reconcile the clustering differences are not a trivial tasks and it requires the simoutaneous consideration of both RNA gene expression and surface protein.
 Thankfully, scTriangulate can help to make the decision.

+the dataset can be downloaded from the `website <http://altanalyze.org/scTriangulate/CITESeq/TNC_r1-RNA-ADT.h5>`_.

 Load data and preprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~